Matthew Shay: Awards and honors

-Shay serves as chairman of the U.S. Chamber of Commerce Association Committee of 100 and is a member of the board at the U.S. Chamber of Commerce, So Others Might Eat (SOME) and the U.S. Capitol Historical Society.
+Shay serves as chairman of the U.S. Chamber of Commerce Association Committee of 100 and is a member of the board at the U.S. Chamber of Commerce, So Others Might Eat (SOME) and the Ireland Funds America.
+He previously served as chairman of the ASAE Board of Directors and as a member of the board at the U.S. Capitol Historical Society and the Bryce Harlow Foundation.

 In 2016, Shay received the International Franchise Association Dennis Wieczorek Free Enterprise Award.
 Association TRENDS named Shay the 2019 Association Executive of the Year, and he has been recognized by CEO Update as one of the top 50 nonprofit chief executives in Washington, D.C.
 Shay has been recognized by CEO Update as the 2020 trade association CEO of the year.
 He received The Ireland Funds' Business Leadership Award in 2020, and in 2018, Shay was honored with the Father Horace McKenna Humanitarian of the Year from SOME and the Business Leadership Award from The Fund for American Studies.